How to monetize your audience to grow your following and revenue

 #6.
 Turn your Pinterest followers into paying customers

 Built up a serious following on Pinterest?
 If that’s the case, our final tip today is to monetize your Pinterest followers and boards.

 Pinterest is an excellent platform for selling your brand’s products, and the stats say it best.
 An impressive 80% of Pinterest users purchase products based on brands’ posted content on the channel.

 On top of that, Pinterest users are wearing a shopping mindset as they peruse various boards and pins.
 A whopping 89% of pinners use the platform for inspiration on their path to making purchases, and 47% of them are using Pinterest to specifically shop.

 So, if you’re growing a Pinterest following, your audience is primed and ready to purchase, maybe more than on any other social channel.

 Pretty impressive, right?

 What’s more impressive is her ability to diversify her product offering from offline to online by selling relevant info products, like her previously available Make a Yarn Stitch Sweater or Make a Clay Necklace workshops offered in her Oh Joy!
-Academy storefront.
+Academy product page.

 For pinners who are interested in Joy’s creations and products, these educational workshops are a natural fit.